bsecker/Arduino_Ball_Sorter/README.md

 ball_sorter.ino - the arduino code for the ball sorter.
 Contains code that converts serial messages to servo movement and co-ordinates two servos.

 colour_sensor.ino - depreciated code for the analogue TCS230 colour sensor module.
-Shamelessly stolen off the internet and unused.
+Shamelessly stolen off the internet and no longer used.

 To do:

+-incorporate some kind of buffer to prevent overloading the arduino

+-make the input servo work and fix timing